Drew92/Test-Automation-LUMA-demoWebsite/README.md

 * Purchasing a Product
 * Verify Purchase in Order History

-The project also contains 2 Unhappy Paths and uses the `NPM Faker` package for data-driven testing
+The project also contains some Unhappy Paths, a Data Driven test and uses the `NPM Faker` package.

 ## Instructions
 - Navigate to the project's root directory in your Terminal.
 - Enter the command `npm install` to initialize the project.
+- Enter the one of the given commands to run the respective test.

+### Commands
+- To execute the "Sign Up" test: `npm run sign-up`
+- To execute the "Add Product to Cart" test with Unhappy paths: `npm run add-item-to-cart`
+- To execute the "Purchasing a Product" test with data driven tests: `npm run purchase-item`
-- Enter the command `npm run test` to execute all six (6) tests.
+- To execute the "Verify Purchase in Order History" test: `npm run verify-purchase`

+You my also execute all tests simultaneously using `npm run test-all`.
+However this is **NOT RECOMMENDED** as it could lead to timeout error and thus cause the test(s) to fail.

+## Cross Browser Testing

+This test automation project runs in the Google Chrome browser by default.
+The test automation can be configured to run inside the Firefox browser.
+To do this:

+- Open the `wdio.conf.js` file.
+- Go to the `capabilities` section.
+- Comment line 59 that has `browserName: 'chrome',`.
+- Uncomment line 60 that has `//browserName: 'firefox',`.
+- Save the file and will now be executed in Firefox.

+To run the test in Google Chrome again just undo these changes.